 Openness: Being aware of and responsive to the needs of all its membership, as well as the activities and expectations of intergovernmental organizations, the private sector, civil society, technical community and academia;

 Universality and neutrality: As a United Nations specialized agency, ITU reaches, covers and represents all parts of the world.
-Within the remit of the Basic Instruments of the Union, its operations and activities reflect the express will of its membership.
+Within the remit of the Basic Instruments of the Union, its operations and activities reflect the express will of its membership through consensus-based processes.
 ITU also recognizes the overarching pre-eminence of human rights, including the right to freedom of opinion and expression, which includes the freedom to seek, receive and impart information and ideas through any media and regardless of frontiers, and the right to not be subjected to arbitrary interference with privacy; ]

 [ People-centred, service-oriented and results-based: Being people-centred, ITU is focused on people in order to deliver results that matter to each and every individual.
 Being service-oriented, ITU is committed to further delivering high-quality services and maximizing satisfaction of beneficiaries and stakeholders.
 Being results-based, ITU aims for tangible results and to maximize the impact of its work. ]